 The work of the rangers up the hill appears to be making a huge difference already.
 The skinks are surviving, breeding and becoming more abundant, but we’ll need to stay vigilant.
 Keep a close eye out next time you are up Bream Head and you might be able to spot one of these fascinating creatures.

 In the summer of 2014, we also found two other lizard species that hadn’t been seen in Bream Head before: the Moko skink and Forest gecko.
 We now know of nine species of lizard in the Whangarei Heads area, which is basically unheard of for the mainland.
-Make no mistake my friends, Whangarei Heads is the lizard capital of mainland New Zealand and you
+Make no mistake my friends, Whangarei Heads is the lizard capital of mainland New Zealand.

 With sustained and intensive pest control at Bream Head the ecosystem is flourishing; birds are being reintroduced that have been absent from mainland Northland for over a century and some species that were only occasional visitors from the Hen and Chicken offshore islands are now breeding within the Reserve.
 As of 2021 the kiwi population has increased substantially and no further releases are planned.
 North Island Robins/toutouwai were reintroduced in 2016 and Whiteheads/Popokatea in 2017.
 Grey faced petrels/Oi have self-introduced but their survival is dependent on continued intensive predator control in their nesting areas.